 As it was announced that Emperor Akihito was to abdicate in April 2019, Masako has slowly been seen more in public – no doubt in preparation for her future role as the Empress consort.
 In November 2018, she attended the bi-annual garden party for the entire engagement after leaving quite early in years prior.

-Crown Princess Masako will become Empress Masako on 1 May 2019 when her husband ascends the throne.
-Naruhito’s younger brother, Fumihito, Prince Akishino, will take on the role of heir since Masako and Naruhito’s daughter is not allowed in the line of succession.
+Masako became Empress Masako on 1 May 2019 when her husband ascended the throne.
+Naruhito’s younger brother, Fumihito, Prince Akishino, has taken on the role of heir since Masako and Naruhito’s daughter is not allowed in the line of succession.
 Fumihito’s only son, Prince Hisahito is expected to reign after his uncle and father.
 It remains to be seen if the Japanese government will discuss and change the rules to allow women to inherit the throne.